MicrosoftDocs/power-automate-docs/articles/minit/variants.md

 ---
 title: Analyze processes with variants
-description: Learn about the process performance variants in minit.
+description: Learn about the process performance variants in the Process Mining desktop app.
 author: rosikm
 contributors:
   - rosikm